Analyzing Learned Molecular Representations for Property Prediction: Results and Discussion

 \subsubsection{Message Type}

 The most important distinction between our D-MPNN and related work is the nature of the messages being passed across the molecule.
 Most prior work uses messages centered on atoms whereas our D-MPNN uses messages centered on directed bonds.
 To isolate the effect of the message passing paradigm on property prediction performance, we implemented message passing on undirected bonds and on atoms as well, as detailed in the Supporting Information and in our code.
 Figure \ref{fig:message_type} illustrates the differences in performance between these three types of message passing.
-While performance is similar on most classification datasets, messages centered on directed bonds outperform messages centered on undirected bonds and on atoms on several of the datasets, indicating the benefit of the D-MPNN's directed bond approach.
+While on average the method using directed bonds outperforms the alternatives, the results are largely not statistically significant, so more investigation is warranted on this point.

 \FloatBarrier